Parseval frames of exponentially localized magnetic Wannier functions: Proof of Theorem : from Hofstadter-like Hamiltonians to Fermi-like magnetic projections

 \end{enumerate} \end{definition}

 Notice that the above relation~\eqref{InterMagTransl} is clearly equivalent to

 by a computation analogous to~\eqref{luglio2}.

-\begin{proposition} The family of projections $\{\mathcal{P}_\epsilon\}_{\epsilon \in \left[0,\widetilde{\epsilon}_0\right]}$ is a family of magnetic Fermi-like projections in the sense of Definition \ref{dfn:Fermi-like}. \end{proposition} \begin{proof} Every $\mathcal{P}_\epsilon$ satisfies~\eqref{InterMagTransl} by construction, since $\HH_\epsilon$ commutes with the magnetic translations (see Remark~\ref{rmk:MatrixCommuteMagn}).
+\begin{proposition} The family of projections $\{\mathcal{P}_\epsilon\}_{\epsilon \in \left[0,\widetilde{\epsilon}_0\right]}$ is a family of magnetic Fermi-like projections in the sense of Definition \ref{dfn:Fermi-like}. \end{proposition} \begin{proof} Since $\HH_\epsilon$ commutes with the magnetic translations, every $\mathcal{P}_\epsilon$ satisfies~\eqref{InterMagTransl} by construction.
 Moreover, they also satisfy~\eqref{ExpLocIntKernel}.
 This is a direct application of the Combes--Thomas estimates on the resolvent of $\HH_\epsilon$, because the gap in the spectrum of the Hamiltonian persists for every $\epsilon$.
 For completeness we report the proof of the Combes--Thomas estimates in Appendix~\ref{app:KernelEstimates}, see Proposition~\ref{Combes-Thomas}.